 Attorney Patrice L. Goldman, Compassionate, Experienced Legal Representation

-For more than twenty-six years, employment attorney, Patrice L. Goldman has provided compassionate, experienced representation for employees in a variety of workplace rights situations, both in the courtroom and through mediation.
+For more than thirty years, employment attorney, Patrice L. Goldman has provided compassionate, experienced representation for employees in a variety of workplace rights situations, both in the courtroom and through mediation.

 Education and Legal Experience

 Patrice L. Goldman is a graduate of Yale University and University of California, Hastings College of the Law.
 She has studied mediation with Steven Rosenberg and Mark Rudy.

 Patrice has successfully handled every aspect of a plaintiff-side employment law case, from intake, to pre-filing negotiations, to litigation, to trial, to appeal.
 She has handled cases on behalf of individuals, and class action lawsuits, both in state and federal courts and has won verdicts in cases involving fundamental employment rights, including wrongful termination in violation of public policy, and illegal wage and hour practices.
 See, e.g., Baratta v.
 Oracle Corp.
 (2000 SF Superior Court) – award of $3.2 million for wrongful termination and retaliation including significant stock option damages, affirmed on appeal; Walia v.
 Aetna Inc. (1999 SF Superior Court) – award of more than $1 million, including punitive damages, to an employee who was fired for refusing to sign a non-compete agreement, affirmed on appeal; Boyd v.
 Crowley-Maritime (1997 SF Superior Court) – sales representative awarded unpaid overtime upon a verdict that she had been improperly classified as an exempt employee.